-With the beginning of the holiday entertaining season upon us, I start thinking about the coming and going.
-People coming to our home and Sweet Shark and I going to friends’ homes.
+With the holiday season upon us, I start thinking about entertaining.
 Whether you are the hostess or the guest, following proper etiquette at holiday time contributes to peace of mind and enjoyment of the season.
 I have 21 tips for holiday etiquette and hospitality that will make the holidays more pleasant for everyone.

 - It’s about the process and the appearance.